 Operating system (OS) data, which includes master images

-Temporary data, which includes all non-persistent data written to MCS-provisioned machines, Windows page files, user profile data, and any data that is synchronized with Content Collaboration (formerly ShareFile).
-This data is discarded each time machine restarts
+Temporary data, which include all non-persistent data written to MCS-provisioned machines, Windows page files, user profile data, and any data that is synchronized with Content Collaboration (formerly ShareFile).
+This data is discarded each time the machine restarts

 Provisioning separate storage for each data type can reduce load and improves IOPS performance on each storage device.